 v30.
 Jesus now generalizes his exhortation.
-Again he calls on the disciple to break the nexus of retaliation in the face of insult or persecution.
+Again he calls on the disciples to break the nexus of retaliation in the face of insult or persecution.
 What he doesn't do is give ground-rules for self-defense, or the restraint of evil, in a corrupt society.
 Jesus is dealing with ideals, not practical ethics.

 v31.
 As for the "golden rule", the reciprocal ethic of returning good for good has a long history in the Greco-Roman world.
 Jesus, on the other hand, demands the returning of good as if good is given.